 The Replace Footage node can be used to swap the background clip with another.
 The node has two inputs and one output.
 The clip from the first input will be replaced with the clip from the second input.
 The second clip may have a different resolution or number of frames.

-After connecting a second clip, the trackers and camera provided by the first input will be scaled to fit the new clip resolution.
+After connecting a second clip, the trackers and camera provided by the first input will be adjusted to fit the new clip.
 A frame offset can be applied to adjust the in/out points of each tracker or camera in cases where frame numbering has changed.

 In this case, the old clip (PFTChurch1) contains 100 frames, and was tracked using a User Track node (named "User Track").
 The new clip (PFTChurch1A) contains 110 frames and is attached to the second input of the Replace Footage node.
 This associates each tracker with the new clip and adjusts the frame numbers of the tracker keyframes according to the frame offset in the Replace Footage node.